orshalit/CI/DOCKER-COMPOSE-ARCHITECTURE.md

 ### Migration Path

 **Current State:**
-- `docker-compose.yml` - All apps in one file (auto-generated)
+- Modular approach: `docker-compose.base.yml` + per-app compose files
-- Used for backward compatibility and CI/CD
+- Self-contained: Each app has its own compose file in its directory

 **Future State (Recommended):**
 - Use per-app files for development